Armstrong, Hamilton Fish, 1893-1973

-Hamilton Fish Armstrong was born, the youngest of seven children, April 7, 1893, in the house on West 10th Street where he lived all his life.
+Hamilton Fish Armstrong was born, the youngest of seven children, April 7, 1893, in a house on West 10th Street.
 His parents, D. Maitland Armstrong (1836-1918) and Helen Neilson (1845-1927) named him for his great uncle, who was Grant's Secretary of State.
 His father was an artist, working especially with stained glass, and a one-time Consul General to Italy.
 Armstrong grew up in New York City and received his education at Gilman Country School in Baltimore, Maryland, and at Princeton University from which he received the A.B. in 1916.

 Following his graduation Armstrong worked in the business department at The New Republic before entering the army in 1917.
 Commissioned a second lieutenant in October 1917, Armstrong advanced to first lieutenant and became Military Attache to the Serbian War Mission to the United States in December 1917.
 In November 1918, he received orders to Belgrade to become Assistant Military Attache to Serbia where in January 1919 he became Acting Military Attache.